-- What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
-This question is not applicable for the Fund. - What is the policy to assess good governance practices of the investee companies?
+What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

+What is the policy to assess good governance practices of the investee companies?

 In order to assess good governance practices, a central Good Governance Test is applied.
 This test is based on a data-driven quantitative framework, which uses a scorecard to assess companies across the categories of sound management structures, employee relations, remuneration of staff, and tax compliance.
 Schroders has defined a number of criteria across these pillars.